Baqend/guide/src/index.md

 # Baqend Dashboard

-The baqend dashboard is the main tool, which you will use to manage and configure your baqend instance.
-After you have created your first app, you have in the left navigation bar a quick overview over all the configurable and usable functionalities of baqend.
+The Baqend dashboard is the main tool, which you will use to manage and configure your Baqend instance.
+After you have created your first app, you have in the left navigation bar a quick overview over all the configurable and usable functionalities of Baqend.

 Here is a quick overview of those:

-**Baqend Modules** - can be used to create baqend code, which can later be called by your app to execute trusted business logic.
+**Baqend Modules** - can be used to create Baqend code, which can later be called by your app to execute trusted business logic.
 See also [Baqend Modules](#modules).
 By clicking the *+* you can create new modules, Afterwards a module code template will be opened.

-**Tables** - are the part where you can create and extend the data model of baqend to fit your app requirements.
+**Tables** - are the part where you can create and extend the data model of Baqend to fit your app requirements.
 By clicking on the class name, you can view and edit the table content and its metadata like schema, access rules and code hooks.
 Each table is represented by one entity class and each row is an instance of this class in the SDK.
 On the upper right side you can navigate with the tabs through those categories: